 It is becoming increasingly clear that stockpiled energy defines specific outcomes – individually, ecologically or within the intimate fabric of our society.
 As a result, I have begun to examine a detailed spiritual explanation of how the roles of water, fire, earth and air affects all life.

-In “The Chaotic Energy of the Soul,” I knowingly engulf my mystical narratives into the turbulence created by positive and negative chaos.
+In “The Afterlife Experience – How Our Association With Nature’s Elements Shapes The Outcome” I knowingly engulf my mystical narratives into the turbulence created by positive and negative chaos.
 Not everything that we experience is tilted toward disorder, but we need human warriors – those individuals who possess the indispensable energy to actively set the scales within nature’s basic elements, and in doing so, ensure that we all live inside a balanced world.

-“The Chaotic Energy of the Soul” will be available in paperback, eBook and audiobook formats beginning Spring 2022.
+“The Afterlife Experience” will be available in paperback, eBook and audiobook formats beginning Spring 2022.